A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Introduction Motivation

-A growing body of empirical work shows how NLP models reflect societal stereotypes about various groups --- gender \cite{bolukbasi2016man}, race \cite{sap2019risk}, nationality \cite{jha-etal-2023-seegull}, disability \cite{hutchinson2020social}, to cite a few.
-Many of them also build datasets to enable large-scale evaluation of stereotypes in model predictions \cite{nadeem2021stereoset,jha-etal-2023-seegull,bhutani-etal-2024-seegull}.
-However, current research and resources lack a unified approach towards stereotypes in AI, hindering a comprehensive understanding of the problem space, thereby limiting effective and scalable interventions.
+A growing body of empirical work shows how NLP models reflect societal stereotypes about various groups---including gender \cite{bolukbasi2016man}, race \cite{sap2019risk}, nationality \cite{jha-etal-2023-seegull}, and disability \cite{hutchinson2020social} to cite a few.
+Many efforts also build datasets to enable large-scale evaluation of stereotypes in model predictions \cite{nadeem2021stereoset,jha-etal-2023-seegull,bhutani-etal-2024-seegull}.
+However, current research and resources lack a unified approach toward stereotypes in AI, hindering a comprehensive understanding of the problem space and, thereby, limiting effective and scalable interventions.
 First, they fail to capitalize on the underlying common mechanisms that may be contributing to stereotypes in society, data, and models.
-Additionally, it makes it harder to envision a unified way to tackle and prioritize downstream sociotechnical harms; instead potentially leading to unintended consequences, like new stereotypes emerging when others are mitigated.
+Consequently, it makes it harder to envision a unified way to tackle and prioritize downstream sociotechnical harms; which could instead lead to unintended consequences, like new stereotypes emerging when others are mitigated.
 Another gap stems from adopting simplistic representations of stereotypes for expediency in evaluations, e.g., \textit{(identity, attribute)} pairs overlook core aspects such as how stereotypes tie to specific time and place, which social groups hold certain stereotypes, and what connotations they imply.

-Finally, there are different methodologies to source stereotype data --- e.g., annotator-driven collection \cite{nadeem2021stereoset}, LLM-enabled collection \cite{jha-etal-2023-seegull}, and community centered collection \cite{dev-2023-building}, each having unique strengths in terms of scalability, coverage, and reliability.
+Finally, there are different methodologies to source stereotype data---e.g., annotator-driven collection \cite{nadeem2021stereoset}, LLM-enabled collection \cite{jha-etal-2023-seegull}, and community-centered collection \cite{dev-2023-building}---each having unique strengths in terms of scalability, coverage, and reliability.
 However, we currently do not have an effective approach to determine which of these methods are appropriate in which contexts, what their relative merits (and demerits) are, and how to use these approaches in ways that lean on their strengths and complementarities.
 Having a unified framework will enable effective intervention, prioritization in high-stake environments, shared knowledge and methods across various efforts to collect data and intervene on models, predictions, and evaluations.
 Such a framework will also reveal aspects of this problem space that we still have large gaps to fill.